August 13th & 14th, 2022 (Click here for maps.)

 Students will need to sign up for a check-in time for their move in.
-Additional instructions on how to sign up will be sent to the students via text.
+Additional instructions on how to sign up will be sent to the students via email and/or text.

 What to Bring on Move-In Weekend